-Description: This invoice show that S. G. Hall paid “Peterson & Rulfs, Dr., Wholesale and Retail Dealers in Boots, Shoes, and Shoe Findings.” $7.50 on his debt of $9 on August 15, 1906.
-About halfway down the statement it says, “Pay others as you would have them pay you.”
+This invoice show that S G. Hall paid "Peterson and Rulfs, Dr., Wholesale and Retail Dealers in Boots, Shoes, and Shoe Findings." $7.50 on his debt of $9 on August 15, 1906.
+About halfway down the statement, it says, "Pay others as you would have them pay you."

-History: This invoice is part of a collection of bills, invoices, and mortgage receipts donated to the Museum by Loleta Adkins in 1991.
+This invoice is part of a collection of bills, invoices, and mortgage receipts donated to the Museum by Loleta Adkins in 1991.
 Ms. Adkins donated more than 1,500 pieces to the Museum.
 Most of them date from the turn of the century.
-Many of them document aspects of the lives of Samuel Greene Hall (1836-1911) and Mary Florence Huggins Hall (1843-1922).
+Many of them document aspects of the lives of Samuel Greene Hall (1836 to 1911) and Mary Florence Huggins Hall (1843 to 1922).

 Samuel Greene Hall was born in Winston-Salem and moved to Wilmington after the Civil War.
 He married a local Wilmington woman, Mary Florence Huggins.
 Hall was a printer, a member of the Hanover Lodge of the local fraternal group the International Order of Odd Fellows, and a founding member of the First Baptist Church.
 Mrs. Hall was an active member of the First Baptist church.
 The couple had many children, only one of whom survived to adulthood.